 The RayGen Power Plant Carwarp Project is a ground-breaking dispatchable renewable electricity project that will provide reliable, on-demand power to the distribution network in Victoria.

 The project will be developed in Carwarp, approximately 20 minutes south of Mildura.
 The project is planned for deployment at a site that has existing approvals for a solar farm.
 The project requirements fit within the scope of those approvals.

 The project will provide approximately 70 jobs to Carwarp during construction and create 4 ongoing operations jobs.

 The project will save 10,000 tonnes CO2 emissions per year and provide renewable day/night electricity to approximately 1,000 homes.

-The project will demonstrate two new technologies (PV Ultra & Thermo Hydro), that, combined, aim to disrupt the economics of solar-plus-storage while offering improved grid security and reliability.
+The project will demonstrate two innovative technologies (PV Ultra and Thermal Hydro), that, combined, disrupt the economics of solar-plus-storage while offering improved grid security and reliability.

 Project timeline / Project progress

 Construction & Commissioning

 Please check regularly for updates to project job listings.
 For general enquiries, please email RayGen's project management team at RPPCarwarp@raygen.com

 Enter your email address into our system for regular updates on the project